 How to LEAD your Project's Purpose and People for the Best Outcomes

-Project Management is Leading the Project and People to Achieve a Specific Purpose
+Project Management is Leading the Project Purpose and People to Achieve a Specific Purpose

-Buying a vehicle is similar to a small, personal project.
+Buying a vehicle is a small, personal project.
 If you followed the steps to INITIATE your project, you are taking a route that greatly increases your likelihood of project success.

 Look at this blog post if you want a refresher on the components of the charter.